Why perfect timber doesn’t make perfect sense.

 Nature doesn’t do uniform

-Our native hardwoods are shaped our unique climate and ecology.
+Our native hardwoods are shaped by our unique climate and ecology.
 That means Select Grade, with its demand for visual uniformity, is genuinely rare here.
 And that’s not a flaw — it’s a reflection of the landscape, and an opportunity to work with materials that embody authenticity and resilience.

 when Select is the only grade we ask for, we risk losing the character — and the sustainability — of what makes timber… timber.